Last Updated on 09/27/2021 by FilipiKnow

 Despite the dominance of social media, blogging still offers a lucrative online money-making opportunity for Filipinos.

-Blog is the abbreviation of “weblog” which used to refer to online diaries or websites that maintain “an ongoing chronicle of information”1.
+Blog is the abbreviation of “weblog” which is used to refer to online diaries or websites that maintain “an ongoing chronicle of information”1.
 Today, blogs are defined as websites that regularly publish articles and present them in reverse chronological order.

 Not all websites are blogs but blogs can either be websites that put their new content front and center (just like what we do here in FilipiKnow) or just part of a website (think of company websites with a static homepage and a separate page where you can read the latest blog posts)2.